eclipse-thingweb/playground/examples/tm/5-tm-submodel/README.txt

-This folder contains examples of ways to provide information of Thing Models that consist of one or more (sub-)Thing Models.
+This category contains examples of ways to provide information of Thing Models that consist of one or more (sub-)Thing Models.